AhmedKamal75/Multilingual_Arabic_English_OCR/README.md

 ## Licensing

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.
 See the file [LICENSE](LICENSE.txt) for details.